 General inpatient nephrology

-St John's Hospital satellite unit - at Livingstone, West Lothian (see the SJH Unit webpage).
+St John's Hospital satellite unit - at Livingston, West Lothian (see the SJH Unit webpage).

 General outpatient nephrology

 More than 14 outpatient sessions are provided each week in general nephrology (ie excluding care of dialysis and transplant patients), more than half by consultant staff.
 Clinics take place at the Royal Infirmary, Western General Hospital, and at St John's Hospital in West Lothian.
 Proposals to provide further clinics at the Borders General Hospital are under discussion.

 Surgery to provide vascular access is provided by either the vascular surgical team or by the transplant team.
 Many semi-permanent lines and percutaneous interventions to salvage or modify vascular access are carried out in the Department of Radiology.
 PD catheters are inserted surgically by the transplant team.